Charge radii of $^{11-16}$C, $^{13-17}$N and $^{15-18}$O determined from their charge-changing cross-sections and the mirror-difference charge radii: Introduction

 When extending from stable to short-lived exotic nuclei, the electron scattering method has been precluded by the difficulty in preparing the target material, but the recent internal target-forming technique opens the possibility for electron scattering off short-lived unstable nuclei in the near future~\cite{Maza08,Suda17,Tsukada17}.
 The isotope shift method has been booming in recent years~\cite{Block20}.
 It relies on theoretical calculations to disentangle the nuclear size-related field shift from the mass shift and can hardly access nuclei in the region containing carbon and oxygen isotopes~\cite{Yang23}.
 Both methods use electromagnetic probes.
 From the hadronic probe side, the nuclear matter distribution has been extensively studied by measuring the interaction cross sections.
 Analogously, the charge-changing cross section (CCCS), describing the probability of an incident nucleus losing its proton(s) by interacting with the target, is considered as an alternative method to investigate the proton distributions in nuclei~\cite{Yama11}.
 Such a method can in principle be applied to any isotope in the nuclear chart.

 Investigations have been done to correlate CCCSs of nuclei to their root-mean-square ($rms$) point-proton distribution radii ($R_ \text p$) within the framework of the Glauber model~\cite{Meng02, AB04}.
 Only the collision of projectile protons with the target nucleus is considered in such models, while the projectile neutrons are treated as spectators in the charge-changing reaction.
 Recently, progress has been made in further understanding the charge-changing reaction mechanism.
 It is pointed out that the projectile neutrons also contribute to the CCCS.
 Such contribution has been taken into account by considering the charged-particle evaporation process (CPEP) induced by the projectile neutron removal~\cite{Tanaka21,zhao23}.
 The CPEP contribution to the CCCS exhibits an isospin dependence and closely correlates with the neutron-to-proton separation energy~\cite{zhao23}.
 This also justifies the newly developed empirical method of deducing $R_ \text p$ from the CCCSs~\cite{zhang23}, where the authors found the ratios of experimental data to the Glauber model calculations follow excellent linearity with the nucleon separation energies of the nuclide of interest.
-This then allows them to develop a novel approach to extract $R_ \text p$ from CCCSs on both hydrogen and carbon targets.
+This then allows them to develop a novel approach to extract $R_ \text p$ from CCCSs measured at around 900 MeV/nucleon on both hydrogen and carbon targets.
+However, a remaining question is whether such an approach is fragile with the reaction energy.
+One of the primary goals of this work is to answer this question.

-The present paper reports the $R_ \text p$ of $^{11-16}$C, $^{13-17}$N, and $^{15-18}$O determined from their experimental CCCSs on a carbon target.
-The experimental and data analysis details have been published in previous papers~\cite{zhao23,Wang23,Sun18}.
-We present the results and discuss the charge radii of the mirror nuclei and its relation to the isospin asymmetry.